mjrich/ndizi/README.md

 ![Alt text](/africa/Urban vs National Daily Diet Cost.png)

-Our data is also posted in the [africa](https://github.com/mjrich/ndizi/tree/master/africa) directory.
+Our data is in this [Google Spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0AmiN1lPwld-EdFRXLXNUTWdjWnF6MDR1S0FObW5lUWc#gid=3) and some data is also posted in the [africa](https://github.com/mjrich/ndizi/tree/master/africa) directory.

 ##Indonesia